Integralist/DOMready/README.md

 `window.onload = function() { // do something here };`

-...but the problem was that this is too slow for most developers.
+...but the problem was that it was just too slow for most developers to put up with.
 You want to be interacting with your DOM as soon as possible, but if you use the `window.onload` event then you're not just waiting for the DOM but all its content (such as images, stylesheets, iframes etc) to load as well.

 Developers needed something quicker, and so here comes the `DOMContentLoaded` event which fires when the browser has finished parsing the document but before the rest of the assets in the page (e.g. images, stylesheets, iframes etc) have finished loading.